filfilflavor/airspace/content/docs/transmission-lines.md

 <p align="center"><img alt="Figure 8.9: Transmission line of length l connected on one end to a generator circuit and on the other end to a load ZL.
 The load is located at z=0 and the generator terminals are at z=l." src="/airspace/img/f2.09.png" /></p>

-Figure 8.9: Transmission line of length *l* connected on one end to a generator circuit and on the other end to a load ZL.
+Figure 8.9: Transmission line of length *l* connected on one end to a generator circuit and on the other end to a load Z<sub>L</sub>.
 The load is located at *z*=0 and the generator terminals are at *z*=l.

 source: https://eme2e.eecs.umich.edu/figs/f2.09.pdf (from https://eme2e.eecs.umich.edu/figs/figs8.html)